Zion German Congregational Church

 In 1986, the former Zion church building was owned by the Mt.
 Zion Baptist Church, with Percy N. Manuel, Sr. as President.

-In 2009, the Gresham Baptist Church purchased the property on NE 9th and Fremont and began renovating the church building.
+In 2009, Gresham Baptist Church purchased the property on NE 9th and Fremont and began renovating the church building.
 Greater Gresham partnered with Door of Hope, a church seeking to establish a ministry in inner northeast Portland.
-The Door of Hope completed renovations of the building and started worship services in 2014.
+The Door of Hope completed the renovations and started worship services in 2014.

 Sources